Friday, July 19, 2024

 Recipe calls for an 8 1/2" loaf pan.
 If you are using Pyrex, preheat your oven to 325°.
 If you are using a metal pan, preheat the oven to 350°.
 Spray the pan with cooking spray, then line it with parchment paper (or foil) and spray again.

-Cream the butter and powdered sugar with an electric mixer on high speed for a full FIVE MINUTES.
+Cream the butter and powdered sugar with an electric mixer on high speed for a FULL FIVE MINUTES.

-Add one of the eggs and a couple spoons of the flour and beat another TWO MINUTES.
+Add one of the eggs and a couple spoons of the flour and beat another FULL TWO MINUTES.

-Add the sour cream and the rest of the flour and the extracts, and beat another TWO MINUTES.
+Add the sour cream and the rest of the flour and the extracts, and beat another TWO FULL MINUTES.

 Spread the batter into the greased parchment paper lined loaf pan and bake 65 minutes or until a toothpick tests clean.